The regenerative farmers, urban growers, sustainable fishers and grain rebels featured in We Feed the UK are at the root of our future resilience.

 Support:

 Regenerative farmers often start with restoring soil, before expanding to a host of holistic practices.
-If you’re a farmer interested in transitioning to a regenerative approach, or want to discuss pathways with a farming friend, here are one or two excellent places to start…
+If you’re a farmer interested in transitioning to regenerative agricultural practices or want to discuss pathways with a farming friend, here are one or two excellent places to start…

 Roots to Regeneration is a year-long regenerative agriculture training program pioneered by authorities, Caroline Grindrod and Clare Hill.
 The primary aim is to support and facilitate the transition from conventional to regenerative farming.
 Caroline and Claire offer a transformative journey through an immersive farm stay, hands-on training across various farms, engaging online courses, live discussions with experts, and regular Zoom coaching sessions.
 They are closing the first round of applications to farmers on 20th February 2024 but more will follow so lodge your interest now.